 What is Parental Responsibility?

-- Disciplining the child
+- What name the child should have

 Who has Parental Responsibility?

-- Those appointed as the child’s guardian.
+- If you are appointed as child’s guardian

 Separated parents can both still have parental responsibility even though they are no longer together.
 If you have parental responsibility, it might not mean you automatically have the right to spend time with your children.